lbarriosh/cygnus-cloud/README.md

 Project documentation
 ---------------------
-The project documentation (available at http://cygnusclouducm.files.wordpress.com/2013/06/memoria.pdf) includes the CygnusCloud's design (explained in detail) and the user's manual.
+The project documentation (available at http://cygnusclouducm.files.wordpress.com/2013/06/memoria.pdf) includes the CygnusCloud system's design (explained in detail) and the user's manual.

-All the source code is commented, and the project documentation is written in Spanish.
-If you don't speak Spanish and want to ask something to us, don't be shy!
+All the source code is commented.
+Although and the project documentation is written in Spanish, if you don't speak Spanish and want to ask something to us, don't be shy!

 And if you want to translate any parts of the CygnusCloud documentation, just send us your translations.
 We'll be glad to publish them (acknowledging that you are the translator, of course).